" I haven't been

 medicines, everything.
 Of course, today

-in the Anyway, this
+Anyway, this

 whole concept of installment payments did not exist in Colonial Brazil until